dekorateio/dekorate/readme.md

 To play with a Components CRD and its [operator](https://coreos.com/operators/) running on the cloud platform and able to generate the kubernetes resources or manage them, then look to this [project](https://github.com/snowdrop/component-operator-demo).
 This module provides limited/early support of the component operator.

-By adding the `@CompositeApplication` annotation to the application, the generation of `target/classes/META-INF/apk/component.yml' is triggered.
+By adding the `@ComponentApplication` annotation to the application, the generation of `target/classes/META-INF/apk/component.yml' is triggered.

 The content of the component descriptor will be determined by the existing config provided by annotations like: